-- Jaffa: One of the oldest port cities on the planet. it was added to Tel Aviv after 1948.
-It has a beautiful artist colony viewing the Mediterranean water. it also has the Flea Market, one of the most desirable neighborhoods for young adults.
+One of the oldest port cities on the planet, it was added to Tel Aviv after 1948.
+It has a beautiful artist colony overlooking the Mediterranean, as well as the Flea Market, one of the most desirable neighborhoods for young adults.

-- The American colony: A little piece of New England in the Middle East the first settlers from the West arrived here in 1869 and have a fascinating story to learn about.
+A little piece of New England in the Middle East.
+The first settlers from the West arrived here in 1869 and have a fascinating story to learn about.

-- Florentine: this neighborhood was established in the 1930s.
-It has some of the most vibrant street art scenes.
+This neighborhood was established in the 1930s and has some of the most vibrant street art scenes.
 You can take a whole tour of the neighborhood focusing on street art.

-- Neve Tzedek: The “Paris” of Tel Aviv.
-This neighborhood was established in 1887 I choose who left Jaffa. some of Israel’s most famous Founders and authors lived in this neighborhood.
+The “Paris” of Tel Aviv.
+This neighborhood was established in 1887 by those who left Jaffa.
+Some of Israel’s most famous founders and authors lived in this neighborhood.
 This neighborhood was also central to the project to resurrect the Hebrew language.

 One of our specialty tours is a tour revolving around the resurrection of the Hebrew language.
 You can read more about it here.
 Other options could include street art in South Tel Aviv or Food Tours of the market.

-- Caesarea and Acre (Akko).
-In this tour, you will be exploring two of Israel’s ancient capitals.
+On this tour, you will be exploring two of Israel’s ancient capitals.
 While Jerusalem was the capital of the Jews for the past three thousand years, the conquerors of Israel established other administrative capitals.
-Two thousand years ago King Herod, appointed by the Romans, established Caesaria, the most advanced Port City on the planet.
+Two thousand years ago King Herod, appointed by the Romans, established Caesarea, the most advanced Port City on the planet.
 800 years ago the Crusaders established their capital in the northern Port City of Akko.

-- Judean Hills.
-Some of the options this tour could include our:
+Some of the options this tour could include are:

-6. Ayalon Institute underground bullet Factory from the war of independence.
-Discover how a group of teens helped win the war of independence in 1948.
+Ayalon Institute underground bullet Factory from the war of Independence.
+Discover how a group of teens helped win the war of Independence in 1948.